 Similar to WELL, LBC is broken down into seven petals, or performance areas.
 Air quality falls under the Health and Happiness petal.
 Because of the significant correlation between indoor air quality and occupant health, LBC requires projects to submit data from air quality tests or ongoing monitoring.
 The standard also emphasizes the importance of fresh air through ventilation options.

 If you’re just getting started and don’t want a long, complicated certification process, Fitwel may be for you.
 Fitwel is a flexible, cost-saving building standard that promotes the health of building occupants, and there are over 940 projects certified by Fitwel in over 35 countries.
-Featuring a streamlined and user-friendly process, Fitwel provides a project review in little as 12 weeks.
+Featuring a streamlined and user-friendly process, Fitwel provides a project review in as little as 12 weeks.

 The Fitwel building standard certifies several kinds of buildings, such as residential buildings and commercial spaces and targets seven health impact categories through 12 strategies, including location, building access, indoor environment, water supply, and more.